 To use this proven reading pattern, outline your blog format for the post so that your most meaty sections appear before the others.
 More so, structure your blog post ideas in a way so that your best points get listed in the first sections of your post.

-“Oh, I’ve seen this before—nothing new.”
+When your first few points look familiar, readers tend to bounce back thinking, “Oh, I’ve seen this before—nothing new.”
 If I started this post with a generic point like adding images, I’m sure I would have lost some of the readers right away.

 In his guest blogging course, Jon Morrow also advises his students to write the most unconventional, the novel and the most unusual content before rehashing what others have said.
 So, pay special attention to your leading 3 sections.